gazwinter/iPhoneRingToneMaker/README.md

 ### YouTube converter

-iPhoneRingToneMaker takes a specified YouTube video, downloads it and converts it to MP3 (This has been removed temporarily.
+iPhoneRingToneMaker takes a specified YouTube video, downloads it and converts it to MP3.
+Currently there is a small problem with this.
+You need to manually edit the MP3 title, artist etc.
+This currently saves a file called extracted.mp3 to a folder on the users desktop called temp.

+### Ringtone Creation

+This requires iTunes to be installed.
+The program will open an MP3 file, convert it using iTunes to the M4a format, then turn it into a 30 second iPhone tone.
+You will need to sync your iPhone with iTunes once the ringtone is created.

 ## Requirements
  •	.NET Framework 4.0;